dietervdwes/TrakCare-Extract-Tool/README.md

 •	Make sure VSCode (Visual Studio Code) is installed on the computer where you are working.

-Step 2 – Getting the files and folders ready (can be put on a flash drive):
+Step 2 – Getting the files and folders ready (can also be obtained from a flash drive from Dieter):
 -----------
 Copy the Folder called “Web Scraping” anywhere with at least the following files and folders in it:
 1.	package.json